flipperdevices/flipperzero-firmware/README.md

 - The updated DMComm Arduino library by BladeSabre: https://github.com/dmcomm/dmcomm-arduino-lib
 - The Flipper Zero Boilerplate App: https://github.com/leedave/flipper-zero-fap-boilerplate
 - The Flipper Zero Firmware: https://github.com/flipperdevices/flipperzero-firmware

-### Known Issues

-Occasionally when using the USB A-Com mode, the flipper zero USB driver will crash the flipper due to the way I'm overwriting the USB VID/PID.
-I'm not sure why yet and am still debugging this.
-Subsequent attempts seem to work and this is uncommon (although not rare).

 ### Youtube Example